Ada-Developers-Academy/daily-curriculum/week18/ember-project.md

 ## Gold

+- Add to Order
+    - Address

+- Cart
+    - The customer can see additional Tax (9.5% if in WA state otherwise 0%)
+    - The customer can enter basic shipping info to see shipping rates.
+    - The customer can select a shipping rate (the total should update)

 - As an admin
     - I can create a shipment with the correct carrier
+    - When an order is marked as shipped
+        - A shipping confirmation is sent to the customer
     - I can send an email including tracking information from the carrier

 ## Platinum